ABACBS-2024-emcr-hackathon/ABACBS_2024_hackathon_agentic_wf/README.md

 The ABACBS 2024 Hackathon is an event organized by the Australian Bioinformatics and Computational Biology Society.
 This project serves as a starting point for participants interested in exploring agentic workflows with local LLMs.
 For more information about the hackathon, please visit the ABACBS website.

+## Repository Structure

+- `src/`: Contains the main project code, including the example script.
+- `models/`: Directory for storing downloaded GGUF model files.
+- `snippets/`: Personal code snippets and examples (not for hackathon use).

 ## Installation

 ### 1. Install Poetry